Introduction to Pentargon's galley

 Put the kettle on low gas to be boiling up.

-Into the mug, shovel a spoon or three of real demerara sugar
+Into the mug, shovel a spoon or two of real demerara sugar

-followed by a spoonful of cocoa powder and some ground cinnamon.
+with by a spoon of cocoa powder and some ground cinnamon.

 Mix the dry ingredients together and slowly add 10mls of Rum,